ACP Protocol

 ACP follows a request-response pattern with real-time streaming:

-1. Client sends a prompt — Your text, along with any attached context (files, GitHub issues), is sent to the agent
+1. You send a prompt — Your text, along with any attached context (files, GitHub issues, images), is sent to the agent.

 Event Types